Effect of thermalized charm on heavy quark energy loss: Summary and Conclusions

 \section{Summary and Conclusions}

-In this study we have illustrated the theory of heavy quark energy loss in a hot QCD plasma.
-More specifically our main concern in the current paper has been to find the impact of thermalized charms on the heavy flavor energy loss.
-In all the previous calculations of charm quark energy loss it has been assumed that the thermal bath is devoid of heavy quarks and consists of only light quarks and gluons.
-But recent ALICE data has revealed the fact that formed $J/\psi$ exhibits a large elliptic flow, which is possible only if charm quarks gets thermalized in the medium.
-We, in this work have revealed the fact that the number of heavy quarks in the bath is not negligible at temperatures relevant to the ongoing experiment at LHC.
-Hence, we have elucidated a consistent formalism of heavy quark energy loss, where all possible scatterings with the particles of the medium (heavy quarks, light quarks and gluons) have been taken into consideration.
-From the numerical study presented in the paper it is observed that the formalism has significant effect on the charm quark energy loss.
-It has also been observed that with the increase in temperature heavy quark energy loss by scattering with heavy quarks in the bath increases thereby enhancing the total energy loss.
-In addition, the heavy quark energy loss increases significantly under inclusion of running coupling.
-The observation is consistent with the nature of number densities of plasma particles with temperature.
-Increase in temperature increases number densities of the bath particles which in turn increases interaction rate and charm quark energy loss as well.
+In the present study, we have discussed the theory of heavy quark energy loss in a hot QCD plasma with specific emphasis on the impact of thermalized charms on the heavy flavor energy loss.
+In all the previous calculations of charm quark energy loss it has been assumed that the thermalized partonic medium is devoid of heavy quarks and consists of only light quarks and gluons.
+But the recent ALICE data has shown non-zero elliptic flow for $J/\psi$ which is possible only if charm quarks gets thermalized in the medium.
+Hence, we have elucidated a consistent formalism of heavy quark energy loss, where all the possible scatterings with the particles and antiparticles of the medium ($Qq \rightarrow Qq, Qg \rightarrow Qg$ and $ QQ \rightarrow QQ$) have been taken into consideration.
+From the numerical studies presented in the paper it is observed that the $QQ \rightarrow QQ$ scattering has a modest effect on the charm quark energy loss.
+It has also been observed that with the increase in temperature heavy quark energy loss due to $QQ \rightarrow QQ$ scattering increases thereby enhancing the total energy loss.
+In addition, the heavy quark energy loss increases fairly under inclusion of running coupling.
+These observations are consistent with the nature of number densities of plasma particles with temperature.
 In fact, this mechanism proves to be quite an efficient one for the energy transfer into the plasma which might have possible implications in the explanation of the regeneration of $J/\psi$ at LHC.
+From the observables point of view we know that final heavy quarks are tagged in the heavy ion collision experiments to measure heavy flavour elliptic flow and nuclear modification factor.
+Now, in these experiments another possible source of heavy quarks could be scattering of high $p_T$ gluons with thermalized charm quarks which contribute to produce high $p_T$ D-mesons.
+Introduction of this process in the present calculation is a delicate issue.
+It is also very difficult to disentangle the high $p_T$ heavy quark jet scattered from a thermal heavy quark and high $p_T$ heavy quark jet produced from $g Q_{Th} \rightarrow g Q$.
+Thus, we do not address this possibility in the present work.
+In this paper our main concern has been to develope consistent theoretical formalism of heavy quark energy loss with all possible scatterings.
 Effects of current findings on different physical observables at LHC will be reported elsewhere.